YDIB11/Swissdata/index.markdown

 You cannot buy OpenAI stock.
 The most important AI company of the decade doesn't appear on any exchange.
 So where did the market's recognition of ChatGPT show up?

-<p class="sdx-note">PLACEHOLDER: Insert Innovation Sector cumulative returns comparison chart showing all 25 companies during the ChatGPT launch window (innovation_sector_event_analysis.ipynb ,  sector-wide visualization).</p>
+<p class="sdx-note">PLACEHOLDER: Insert Innovation Sector cumulative returns comparison chart showing all 25 companies during the ChatGPT launch window (innovation_sector_event_analysis.ipynb, sector-wide visualization).</p>

 The answer is: everywhere at once.
 ChatGPT moved entire ecosystems.
 Microsoft (as OpenAI's partner and investor) surged.
 NVIDIA (maker of the GPUs that power AI) became the most valuable company on Earth.
 Cloud providers, chip companies, software firms, all were re-evaluated based on their AI exposure.